sympy/sympy/doc/src/tutorial/basic_operations.rst

 Here we discuss some of the most basic operations needed for expression manipulation in SymPy.
-Some more advanced operations will be discussed later in the advanced expression manipulation section.
+Some more advanced operations will be discussed later in the :ref:`advanced expression manipulation <tutorial-manipulation>` section.

-    ..
-TODO: Link to advanced expression manipulation section

     >>> from sympy import *
     >>> x, y, z = symbols("x y z")